run-ai/docs/docs/index.md

 * Run `runai-adm collect-logs`.
 The command will generate a compressed file containing all of the existing Run:ai log files.

 !!!
 Note
-    The tar file packages logs Run:ai components only.
+    The tar file packages the logs of Run:ai components only.
 It does __not__ include logs of researcher containers that may contain private information.

 ## Example Code